ory/docs/docs/ecosystem/deployment.md

 ## Data Storage and Persistence

-All Ory projects support storing data in memory and in relational databases (PostgreSQL, MySQL).
+All Ory projects support storing data in memory and in relational databases such as PostgreSQL, MySQL, SQLite and CockroachDB.

-Ory Hydra additionally supports CockroachDB.

 ### In-memory (ephemeral)